 Visitors were able to climb on the gigantic steel wire construction, which spanned three levels and measured 25 meters.
 The mesh net alone weighed three tons and there were a half a dozen “spheres” or inflated PVC balloons positioned within it.

 3. Forever Bicycles by Ai Weiwei

 This year, Chinese artist and activist Ai Weiwei presented a new version of his incredible Forever Bicycles installation in Toronto.
 As the centerpiece of this year's Scotiabank Nuit Blanche, an all-night contemporary art event that takes over city streets, 3,144 bicycles were stacked 100 feet in length and 30 feet in height and depth in Toronto's Nathan Phillips Square.

 2. Rain Room by Random International

 Rain Room, by London and Berlin-based collective Random International, allowed you to experience the rain without getting wet!
 First shown at Barbican Centre from October 2012 to this March, it came to New York, housed in a temporary gallery next door to the MoMA museum.
 This was the monumental installation's US debut.

 Of all these memorable art installations, which is number 1?

-The cube-shaped, mirror-paneled room had a shallow reflecting pool as its floor and the lights flickered on and off in a strobe-like effect.
-Though similar to the ones Yayoi Kusama has shown previously – Infinity Mirror Room at the Tate Modern and Fireflies on the Water at the Whitney Museum of Art – this one was made especially for the exhibition at David Zwirner gallery and still promised the viewer a wonderfully surreal experience.
+The cube-shaped, mirror-paneled room had a shallow reflecting pool as its floor, and the lights flickered on and off in a strobe-like effect.
+Though similar to those Yayoi Kusama has shown previously, like Infinity Mirror Room at the Tate Modern and Fireflies on the Water at the Whitney Museum of Art, this one was made especially for the exhibition at David Zwirner gallery and still promised the viewer a wonderfully surreal experience.